Trap Shooting

 What is Trap Shooting

 While trap shooting is a competitive sport, and many professional trap shooters may have zero interest in hunting, that can’t be said for its roots.
-Trap shooting was invented as a form of hunting practice to shoot birds, real pigeons, to be exact.
-These pigeons were eventually replaced with clays.
+Trap shooting was invented as a form of hunting practice to shoot birds, live pigeons, to be exact.
+These live birds were eventually replaced with a clay bird.

 Hence the term “clay pigeon.”
 I figured as much, but until one confirms these things in the history books, curiosity will always make you wonder how a round disk gets the name clay pigeon:)